Search information pages

 About Journal of Cardiovascular Magnetic Resonance

 This page includes information about the aims and scope of Journal of Cardiovascular Magnetic Resonance, editorial policies, open access and article-processing charges, the peer review process and other information.
 For details of how to prepare and submit a manuscript through the online submission system, please see the instructions for authors.

 Aims & scope

-Journal of Cardiovascular Magnetic Resonance (JCMR), the official journal of the Society for Cardiovascular Magnetic Resonance, is an open access, online journal that publishes articles on all aspects of basic and clinical research on the design, development, manufacture, and evaluation of magnetic resonance methods applied to the cardiovascular system.
+Journal of Cardiovascular Magnetic Resonance (JCMR), the official journal of the Society for Cardiovascular Magnetic Resonance, is an open access, online journal that publishes high impact articles on all aspects of basic and clinical research on the design, development, manufacture, and evaluation of magnetic resonance methods applied to the cardiovascular system.

 Topical areas include, but are not limited to: